rjduran/cm-code/rpi/README.md

     At this point your device is ready to be configured.
 Congratulations!

-2. Configure System (localization, timezone, keyboard, etc)
+2. Configure System (localization, timezone, keyboard, enable SSH, etc)

     The first thing to do is configure some basic system settings.
 This same menu is where you can change the user password and setup other kinds of options for booting, network and more.